Othelma/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 7 -add execution permission to the owner, the group owner and the other users, to the file hello task 8 -give all the permissions to only the other users task 9 -set the mode of the file hello to 753
+task 7 -add execution permission to the owner, the group owner and the other users, to the file hello task 8 -give all the permissions to only the other users task 9 -set the mode of the file hello to 753 task 10 -set the mode of the file hello the same as olleh’s mode